 Gambling online on the rise

 It is not in doubt that online gambling has seen a big spike in popularity in recent years.
 The trend was hastened in the last 12 months as a result of many land-based bookmakers and bricks and mortar casinos having to close their doors due to the COVID-19 pandemic.
+A lot of players preferred to surf the net and find the best British online casinos using different review sites.
+It helped them minimize the risks of loosing funds.

 According to data from the Gambling Commission, between April 2019 and March 2020, Britain’s total gross gambling yield (GGY) stood at a whopping £14.2 billion.
 An example of such a business would be sbobet.